ritesh-kanchi/ritesh-kanchi/README.md

 ## Hi there!
 I'm Ritesh Kanchi.

-I'm an engineering student at the [University of Washington-Seattle](https://uw.edu), and I design and build experiences that are fun, accessible, and human-centered.
+I'm a Computer Science student at the [University of Washington-Seattle](https://uw.edu), and I design and build experiences that are fun, accessible, and human-centered.

 I'm interested in human-computer interaction, digital social impact, and educational technology.